JustDerb/yed-aws-palettes/README.md

 ## Updating this repository

-This repo isn't automated (yet).
-So to manually update it, simply grab the latest URL and run the `update.sh` script:
+This repo has minimal automation around it, so it should update at most daily.
+If this repo needs to be manually updated, simply grab the latest URL and run the `update.sh` script:

 ```bash
 # Grab latest URL from website